mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Power Supply Topologies
 - Name some voltage regulators.
-- What is the difference between a buck converter vs LDO?
+- **What is the difference between a buck converter vs LDO?
+What are the tradeoffs?**
+- When can an LDO be more efficient than a buck converter?
 - What type of circuits can convert AC-AC/AC-DC/DC-DC/DC-AC?
 - What is a bridge rectifier?
 How does it work?
 - In many embedded systems, why are step-down regulators more common than step-up regulators?